leomonta/CR/ReadMe.md

 </html>
 ```

-Any prop that is not specified is replaced by nothing, thus remove, except if a default values is specified on the firsts line of the component
+Any prop that is not specified is not replaced, except if a default value is specified on the firsts line of the component

 Valid